ypyl/ypyl.github.io/docs/_posts/2021-10-26-VSC-Extension-File-Line-Link.md

 ## Start

-To create initial structure of the project, need to visit and follow instructions from [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension).
+To create initial structure of the project need to visit and follow instructions from [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension).

 ## Package.json